Minnesota Republicans try to steer clear of Cheney fallout

 Some Minnesota Democrats say the dispute among Republicans over Cheney shows how far the GOP is willing to go to back Trump's election fraud claims.
 Rep. Dean Phillips said it sends a message "that as it stands right now, the Republican conference is one that requires the promotion of a lie to be a leader."

-Cheney was initially able to maintain her role as House Republican Conference chair despite her impeachment vote.
+Cheney was initially able to maintain her role as House Republican Conference chairwoman despite her impeachment vote.
 But her continued criticism of Trump has cut into her support from Republican colleagues.

 House Minority Leader Kevin McCarthy was heard saying on audio obtained and reported by Axios on Tuesday that when it came to Cheney, "I've lost confidence."